 Various crimes are included as grounds of inadmissibility, creating major problems for people who’ve had run-ins with police and want to get a visa or green card.
 (These are further enumerated in Crimes That Make U.S. Visa or Green Card Applicants Inadmissible.)

 No one will be surprised to hear that major crimes, such as murder or terrorism, disqualify people from receiving a U.S. visa or green card.

 Many misdemeanors that make a person inadmissible fall under the immigration law concept of a crime involving moral turpitude (CIMT or CMT).
-Broadly speaking, a CIMT is a crime that’s inherently base, vile, depraved, or contrary to societal norms.
-Also see What’s a Crime of Moral Turpitude According to U.S. Immigration Law.
+Broadly speaking, a CIMT is usually a crime that involves an element of fraud, violence, or moral depravity or an attempt to commit such a crime.

 Drug crimes create a similar problem for applicants convicted of a misdemeanor.
-A number of drug-related misdemeanors lead to a finding that the applicant is a drug abuser or addict or a drug trafficker; both of which are grounds of inadmissibility.
+A conviction for drug possession, no matter how small the quantity of drugs, will almost always be a ground of inadmissibility.
+A number of other drug-related misdemeanors might lead to a finding that the applicant is a drug abuser or addict or a drug trafficker; both of which are grounds of inadmissibility.

-Below are some crimes that, though they’re normally prosecuted as misdemeanors, are also commonly considered to match the grounds of inadmissibility under U.S. immigration law:
+Below are some crimes that, although they’re normally prosecuted as misdemeanors, are also commonly considered to match the grounds of inadmissibility under U.S. immigration law:

 Despite having been convicted of a crime involving moral turpitude, some people can avoid inadmissibility by means of either the petty offense exception or the youthful offender exception.